-The Localism Act 2011 introduced significant reforms to the planning system in England.
+- 2.1 The Localism Act 2011 introduced significant reforms to the planning system in England.
 These reforms gave local communities more say in shaping future development in their area.
-The most significant reform gave local Parish Councils the power to prepare a NP for their area.
-Barton Parish Council (the whole of the Parish contained within Preston City Council) and Myerscough & Bilsborrow Parish (part of Wyre Borough Council) decided it was essential to use this new power.

-Jointly, the Parish Councils, as a qualifying body, applied for the whole Parish to be designated a neighbourhood planning area (Figure 1).
+The most significant reform gave local Parish Councils the power to prepare a Neighbourhood Plan (NP) for their area.
+Barton Parish Council (the whole of the Parish contained within Preston City Council) and Myerscough & Bilsborrow Parish (part of Wyre BC) decided it was essential to use this new power. - 2.2 Jointly, the Parish Councils, as a qualifying body, applied for the whole of Barton Parish and the section of Myerscough and Bilsborrow Parish, west of the A6 and east of the West Coast Mainline, to be designated as the neighbourhood planning area (Figure 1).
 Myerscough & Billsborrow Parish Council delegated its neighbourhood planning function to Barton Parish Council to prepare the NP.
-Preston City Council and Wyre Borough Council consulted on the application for 6 weeks and the Council's approved the area as a neighbourhood planning area on the 8th September 2017.
-This designation allows the local community to come together, through the preparation of this to set out how the future development of the area up to 2030 should be shaped.

-Barton Parish has a population of approximately 1,150 with 460 households (Barton figures only and not Wyre) and is a linear village which runs along the A6, approximately 6miles north of Preston.
+Preston City Council and Wyre BC consulted on the application for 6 weeks and the Councils approved the area as a neighbourhood planning area on the 8th September 2017.
+This designation allows the local community to come together, through the preparation of this NP to set out how the future development of the area up to 2030 should be shaped. - 2.3 Barton Parish has a population of approximately 1,150 with 460 households (Figure 1) (Barton figures only and not Wyre) and is a linear village which runs along the A6, approximately 6 miles north of Preston.
 It falls under the electoral ward of Preston Rural North.
-The small part of the area which falls within Wyre Borough Council is to the western edge of the boundary, between the A6 and the west coast railway line.

-The village is centred around the A6 which passes through the village close to the western edge of the boundary.
-Beyond the main built up area of the village is open countryside, with the M6 cutting through the parish.
-To the east is the parish of Goosnargh, to the south is Broughton and an element of Whittingham with Woodlumpton to the west.

-The Parish has seen a large increase in new homes over the last five years with approximately 335 new dwellings approved, with several applications still under consideration.
-This figure is across both Preston City Council and Wyre Borough Council from 2015 (refer to housing applications in appendix 2).
+The small part of the area which falls within Wyre BC is to the western edge of the boundary, between the A6 and the west coast railway line. - 2.4 The village is centred around the A6 which passes through the village close to the western edge of the boundary.
+Beyond the main built-up area of the village is open countryside, with the M6 cutting through the parish.
+To the east is the parish of Goosnargh, to the south is Broughton and an element of Whittingham with Woodplumpton to the west. - 2.5 The Neighbourhood planning area has seen a large increase in new homes over the last five years with approximately 335 new dwellings approved, with several applications still under consideration.
+This figure is across both Preston City Council and Wyre BC from 2015 (refer to housing applications in appendix 2).

-2. BACKGROUND
+Source ONS 2011

-Figure 1: The designated NDP boundary (the yellow shaded area represents that part of the NP boundary which falls within Wyre Borough Council)
+Figure 1: The designated BNP boundary (the yellow shaded area represents that part of the NP boundary which falls within Wyre BC)